teddio496/WelcoMate/README.md

 - No hotel guest is currently logged in, so we have provided an admin account for your supposed hotel.
 - Visit `localhost:3000/adminLogin` and login with username `davinci` and password `thebesthackathon`.
-- Here you will see a list of customers pre-registered for your hotel.
+- Here you will see an example customer pre-registered for your hotel.
 Click on `Create Login` to send them an email with a link to create their account.
-- Since you cannot access our emails listed, please head over to Chrome Developer Tools by hitting `ctrl+shift+I`  and go to the console and visit the link outputted.
+- Since you cannot access this email account, a link to login to that customers' account will show up on the page.
+Copy and paste it into a new tab.
 - Now you are a hotel guest who has just logged in to Welcomate!
-Enjoy the app and its features.
+Enjoy the app and its features!

 ---